-Imagine you’ve lived a long, full life, and now you find yourself at the pearly gates.
-Upon arrival, the gatekeeper doesn’t ask how many pairs of cute shoes you have, where you went to school, how much money is in your stock portfolio, or how many children you raised.
-Instead, you’re asked, “Who did you help?
+Imagine you’ve lived a long, full, and productive life.
+Now, you find yourself at the pearly gates waiting to gain entry.
+Upon arrival, the gatekeeper doesn’t ask how many pairs of cute shoes you have, where you went to school, how much money is in your stock portfolio, or how many kids you have.
+Instead, you’ll be asked, “Who did you help?
 How were you of service to others?
 How did you use your life to benefit others?”
 The very idea of one person helping another dates as far back as the beginning of civilization.

-Developing a consciousness of giving is hard at first, especially if we’re used to being a taker.
-But while the process of change is not easy, the formula is simple: willingness + time = a shift in our think- ing.
+Developing a consciousness of giving is not always easy.
+In fact, for many folks, it’s down right hard, especially if you are a taker.
+But while the process of change is not easy, the formula is simple: willingness (action) + time = a shift in thinking.
 Every experience becomes an opportunity for service.
 Sometimes we give for the sake of giving and sometimes we give because we know that when we succeed as a collective group, we succeed as individuals.

 Maybe today your gift is simply refraining from making an obscene gesture or cutting someone off in traffic.
 Maybe it’s having the courage to forgive an unforgivable person or treating someone with kindness even when there’s no crisis.
 Maybe it’s not participating in gossip, or being a voice against gossip.
 Perhaps your act of service is being an example of courage.
 Courage breeds courage.